-It turns out that this idea is similar to Montessori play spaces for baby, the main feature of which is a floor bed, which is a place for baby to nap or play.
+It turns out that this idea is similar to Montessori play spaces for babies, the main feature of which is a floor bed, which is a place for baby to nap or play.

-Maria Montessori believed in providing the tools and environment that encourages children, and yes even babies, to explore independently.
+Maria Montessori believed in providing the tools and environment that encourage children, and yes even babies, to explore independently.

 It is also a hallmark of attachment theory — the securely attached baby will desire to explore their environment — independently — knowing their attachment figure is nearby and will respond to true cries when needed.

 Like our current playroom, this playspace is designed to grow with your child.
 This space grew with him until he was almost three.
 Then we moved and components of this space became the basis of his playroom in our new house.

 How to Create a Montessori Play Area for Your Baby and Toddler